irrdnet/irrd/docs/users/queries/whois.rst

 * IRRd style queries, many of which return processed data rather than raw RPSL object text.
-For example, ``!iRS-EXAMPLE,1`` finds all members of route-set `RS-EXAMPLE`, recursively and returns them as a space-separated list of prefixes.
+For example, ``!iRS-EXAMPLE,1`` recursively finds all members of route-set `RS-EXAMPLE`, and returns them as a space-separated list of prefixes.
 * RIPE style queries, which you may know from the RIPE whois database and many similar implementations.
 For example, ``-s APNIC -M 192.0.2/21`` finds all more specific objects of 192.0.2/21 from source APNIC.

-The two styles can not be combined in a single query, but can be mixed in a single connection.
+The two styles can not be combined in a single query, but can be mixed in a single TCP connection.

 IRRd style queries
 ------------------